MikhailNew/test-task-zaavto-react/README.md

 - Download repository files
-- "Run npm install" in console to install dependencies
+- "npm run install" in console to install dependencies
-- "Run npm start" in console to start local server
+- "npm run start" in console to start local server
 - Wait for the project to open in the browser
 - Use